Industry News

 The creative approach to a project

-The project approach has become essential for structuring marketing and communications initiatives.
-In a context where content is multiplying, mastering the project stages and putting in place an effective project management process makes it possible to align teams, optimise the resources required and ensure success.
-In this article, we will explore in depth the project methodology, project phases and Smartevo’s practical approach.
+Project approach has become essential for structuring marketing and communications initiatives.
+In a context where content is multiplying, mastering the project stages and putting in place an effective project management process makes it possible to align teams, optimise the resources required and guarantee success.
+In this article, we will explore in depth project methodology, project phases and Smartevo’s practical approach.

-What is a project: definition and framework for the project approach
+What is a project: definition and framework of the project approach

 In a project approach, this definition takes on an operational dimension.
 It is not just about having an idea, but about structuring an execution framework.